Restrictions to marketing and advertising

 For example, in television and radio advertising, your company must comply with the Finnish Act on Electronic Communication Services, addition to the general rules.
 The additional regulations and recommendations are related to issues such as the placement of advertisements, time and duration of advertising, and product placement.

 In outdoor advertising, your company must take into account the fact that the advertisements are visible to everyone, including children.
-The prohibition of advertising contrary to good practice is particularly concerned with marketing that reaches children.
-Outdoor advertising is also restricted by the municipality’s own regulations, the Highways Act, and the Land Use and Building Act.
+In the case of advertising that reaches children, you must be particularly careful that the advertisement does not violate good practice.
+Outdoor advertising is also restricted by the municipality’s own regulations, the act on the traffic system and highways, and the Land Use and Building Act.

 In online marketing, your company must pay particular attention to the recognisability of advertising as well as copyrights and related permissions.
 Also pay attention to the protection of privacy and responsible freedom of expression.
 Social media services also have their own rules on marketing and advertising.